Agriculture investment

 Our diversified portfolio

-Our global, high-quality, diversified agriculture portfolio includes annual and permanent crops along with farmland plus integrated processing operations.
-We offer investors the ability to invest in portfolios diversified by crop type, geography, and management style as well as portfolios that target a particular region or market segment.
+Our global, high-quality, diversified agriculture portfolio includes annual and permanent crops, as well as farmland plus integrated processing operations.
+We offer investors the ability to invest in portfolios diversified by crop type, geography, and management style, in addition to portfolios targeting a particular region or market segment.

 Farmland assets